TWilluan/ChatApp/README.md

 ## Introduction

-ChatApp is a web-based application designed to facilitate real-time communication between users.
+Welcome to ChatApp documentation ChatApp is a web-based application using MERN stack designed to facilitate real-time communication between users.
 It provides a platform where users can join chat rooms, exchange messages, and engage in conversations with other users.

+To try the web, please click the link [below](#base-url).
+There might be the delay issue due to the deployment platform.

 ---